FlorianTseng/FlorianTseng.github.io/_pages/about.md

 **Yuxuan Zeng**, Gonghao Ling, Haojie Zhang, Wei Cao, Xuan Zheng\*, Xiaoxian Deng, Lan Lan, Rongqing Sun, Xintian Liu, Lin Tian, Haibo Xu\*, Ziyu Wang\* & Gangcheng Zhang\*

+**Abstract**: Reliable machine learning techniques have vast potential in assisting clinical decision-making, including applications in bioinformatics and medical imaging analysis.
+However, AI-driven medical research is often limited by data scarcity, data quality, and the black-box nature of machine learning models.
+Thus, there is an urgent need for reliable surrogate models to overcome these challenges, enabling accurate learning from small datasets to guide clinical diagnosis.
+Here, we conducted a retrospective observational clinical study and proposed a data-driven predictive model that estimates mean pulmonary artery pressure (mPAP) based on individual patient clinical diagnostic features, enabling accurate assessment of pulmonary hypertension.
+Furthermore, we innovatively incorporate CMR-related features into the disease evaluation framework.
+Compared to traditional invasive measurement methods, this framework can not only accurately predict a patient’s mPAP using easily accessible noninvasive physiological features but also incorporate uncertainty quantification to extract qualitative patterns, aiding clinical diagnosis.

 [**Code and data**](https://github.com/FlorianTseng/mPAP-Pred)
 - *npj Digital Medicine (**npj Digit.
 Med.**)*, 2025 (SCI Q1)